jhfatehi/pisql-server/README.md

 ## setup a mysql server on a raspberry pi with some security

 ### introduction
-The purpose of this exercise is to setup a MySQL server on a RPI and connecting to it through a SSH tunnel on your local network.
+The purpose of this exercise is to setup a MySQL server on a Raspberry Pi (RPI) and connecting to it through a SSH tunnel on your local network.
 The server and client are both Linux distributions but I do have a few notes about using a Windows client.
 I used Ubuntu 16.04 as my client.
 I am not a Linux wiz so I'm not sure if there would be any difference with the default SSH configuration using a different server distribution.
 At the end there is a bit on adding more security which is not really required on your local network but good to learn for servers on the internet like DigitalOcean.

 ### make a bootable rasbian sd
 1. I did this exercise on a 2 GB SD-card and it worked but it's close.
 Get 4 GB or greater if you are buying a new card.
 1. Download [Rasbian](https://www.raspberrypi.org/downloads/raspbian/).
 This is a RPI specific Linux distribution based on Debian.
 The lite version does not include a desktop environment (GUI) which is fine for this exercise.
 If you want the desktop environment get the version with desktop but make sure your SD-card is at least 8 GB.
 1. I like [Etcher](https://etcher.io/) for burning bootable media.

-### configue remote access
+### configure remote access
 1. Boot up the RPI with SD-card, monitor, and keyboard.
 1. Login with default credentials which are user name **pi** and password **raspberry**.
 Note that the root login is not permitted by default.
 1. Go to the RPI configuration menu.
 Use *Enter* for select and *Escape* for back.
 If you are not using Rasbian you will have to research how to complete the following steps separately.